 “Over the course of this project, I have identified plastic waste from fifty nations on six continents that have washed up ashore along the coast of Sian Ka’an.
 Conflating the hand of man and nature, at times I distribute the objects the way the waves would; at other times, the plastic takes on the shape of algae, roots, rivers, or fruit, reflecting the infiltration of plastics into the natural environment.
 More than creating a surreal or fantastical landscape, these installations mirror the reality of our current environmental predicament.
 The resulting photo series depicts a new form of colonization by consumerism, where even undeveloped land is not safe from the far-reaching impact of our disposable culture.

 When I first came across this post on Style For Mankind, I knew these images would forever be cemented into memory.
-Because as eerily beautiful these images are, the reality of which is certainly cause for perturb and trepidation.
+Because as eerily beautiful as these images are, the reality of which is certainly cause for perturb and trepidation.
 The amount of waste that now lines and engorges our oceans is disturbing at best.
+Especially that which ends up being washed up on our shores.
 Plastic, while convenient is probably our worst pollutant.
-And while I like to describe myself as a recycle nazi I was mortified to learn (read the article here) that I was still contributing to this problem by using products containing microbeads.
+And while I like to describe myself as a “recycle nazi” I was mortified to learn (read the article here) that I was still contributing to this problem by using products containing microbeads.